-ATLANTIS II is owned by Phillip Niarchos, a Greek billionaire.
-Hellenic Shipyards S.A built her in 1981 at their shipyard in Greece as a second of three identical yachts commissioned by Stavros Niarchos, Phillip Niarchos’s late father.
+ATLANTIS II is owned by Philip Niarchos, a Greek billionaire.
+Hellenic Shipyards S.A built her in 1981 at their shipyard in Greece as the second of three identical yachts commissioned by Stavros Niarchos, Philip Niarchos’s late father.

 |Length:||116 m (380 ft)|

 |Interior Designer:||Caesar Pinnau|

 |Price:||US $100 million|